stfc/PSyclone/doc/developer_guide/dependency.rst

     :members:

+.. note:: PSyclone provides :ref:`user_guide:replace_induction_variable_trans`,
+          a transformation that can be very useful to improve the ability of the dependency analysis to provide useful information.
+It is recommended to run this transformation on a copy of the tree, since the transformation might prevent other optimisations.
+For example, it will set the values of removed variables at the end of the loop, which can prevent loop fusion etc to work as expected.

 An example of how to use this class is shown below.
 It takes a list of statements (i.e. nodes in the PSyIR), and adds 'OMP DO' directives around loops that can be parallelised: